-Radio is more than what it once was – encompassing terrestrial, satellite, streaming services, digital/online outlets and providing more unique content than ever before.
+Radio has changed.
+It’s more than what it once was – encompassing terrestrial, satellite, streaming services, digital/online outlets and providing more unique content than ever before.

-The role radio fulfills hasn’t changed however.
-Beyond being a source of information and entertainment, it remains a community builder – a curated, multi-dimensional global medium that brings like-minded people together, defies political and geographical boundaries, and broadcasts both entertaining and mission critical information.
+The role it fulfills hasn’t changed however; beyond being a source of information and entertainment, it remains a community builder – a curated, multi-dimensional global medium that brings like-minded people together, defies political and geographical boundaries, and broadcasts both entertaining and mission critical information.

 Expect the unexpected

 A curated, musical experience provides listeners with the new, the unfamiliar, and the unexpected.
 You can find Icelandic Glacier Funk or Fijian Beach Metal online, but chances are you’re going to hear the most influential artists in those genres on a station whose listeners are really, really into them.

 Sure, commercial radio does play many songs very often, but you don’t know what’s coming up next and, given the range of options available in any market – close to home or literally half a world away – you have other options.
 Also, the content broadcast is unique to the voice of the outlet and the DJ/announcer on air.
 It reflects, in real time, what’s happening in the moment, presents a local perspective, and draws people out of their personal informational/cultural silos and introduces them to a wider world.

 The range of programming on offer is incredibly diverse, whether provided by major outlets, local, or non-commercial stations.
 Big stations may have more listeners, but those tuning into indie, college, and community radio are often more intimately and heavily engaged.
 That creates opportunities for musicians and creators of all descriptions, globally; be they niche artists or well-recognized talents.
 Commercial stations may default to known quantities over unknown artists, but non-commercial and local outlets have no qualms about supporting emerging talents.